StorageB/custom-command-toggle/docs/configuration.md

 A maximum of 6 custom toggles can be created.

-In the Configuration tab under Settings, select the number of buttons to create and click Apply.
+In the Configuration tab under Settings, select the number of buttons to create and click _Apply_.

 !!! note "Clicking Apply will reinitialize all existing toggles setting them to their startup state and running associated startup commands"